 Recent years have seen a perceptible increase in interest in social safety nets within developing countries.
 Although many critics have questioned social safety-nets as something politically expedient, stigmatizing and highly inadequate to prime concerns of the poor, the necessity of such nets was never really discarded in practice.

 Going to school was never a real possibility for the children in the village of Alutila, a remote hamlet that houses a smattering of villages inmore

 Projects and Initiatives

-The objective of SISP is to strengthen policy and technical capacity within key Government agencies in Bangladesh for promoting pro-poor economic-social policy.
-The project focuses on promoting inclusive and resilient policy regime, and aims to build Government capacity for sustainable environmental planning to secure a balanced and equitable society.
+The objective of SSIP is to strengthen policy, analytical and technical capacity within key Government agencies in Bangladesh for promoting pro-poor economic-social policy.
+The project focuses on promoting inclusive and resilient policy regime, and aims to build government capacity for sustainable environmental planning to secure a balanced and equitable society.
 The MDG monitoring and evaluation component of SISP is a continuation of the previous evaluation program in Bangladesh, and will accelerate its progress towards the MDGs up to and beyond 2015. more

 Featured PublicationsSocial Safety Nets in Bangladesh Volume 2